YangZhang-001/bratmobile/README.md

 ### Navigation demo (Raspberry Pi)
 Demo prefixes:

-* `brat1*` : Multi-step planning without any state processing: the robot simply looks ahead and finds the best Task sequence, entirely disturbance-driven
 * `brat2*` : Multi-step planning with fixed discretisation of Tasks with DEFAULT actions
 * `brat3*` : Multi-step planning with fixed-size state split (of states ending in collision) and attention window to guide optimal obstacle avoidance when a goal is present